aquariumbio/pydent/README.md

 Note: the initial version is tagged as `v0.0.1-initial`, but is no longer being developed.

+## Documentation

+API documentation can be found here at [klavinslab.org/trident](www.klavinslab.org/trident)

 ## Requirements

 * Python > 3.4